schreiberx/sweetsite/tutorials/advanced/imex_sdc_swe_sphere.md

 The simulation command shown in the previous section use IMEX SDC with the default settings implemented in SWEET, that is :

+Current default settings for IMEX SDC are :

 - 3 RADAU-RIGHT nodes
 - 3 iterations (sweeps)
 - initial sweep using COPY (of the initial time-step solution)